Amex Platinum vs Chase Sapphire Reserve | Best Card for Military

 Sapphire Reserve vs Amex Platinum Military Annual Fee

-Both American Express and Chase waive the annual fees on these 2 cards for military servicemembers and spouses.
+Both American Express and Chase offer special military protections on these 2 cards for military servicemembers and spouses.
 Yes, you read that right:

 Is It Worth Having Both the Amex Platinum and Chase Sapphire Reserve?

 Yes!
-Every military servicemember and their husband or wife should have their own AMEX Platinum and Chase Sapphire Reserve.
+Every military servicemember and their spouse or partner should have their own Amex Platinum and Chase Sapphire Reserve.

 Both cards have their strengths and weaknesses.
 Together they have very complementary reward categories, so you can earn much more than 1 point per dollar spent on airlines, hotels, travel, and restaurants.